 - What would my most invested audience members pay for?

-Because the nature of this content require a more direct relationship with fewer people, the associated costs tend to be higher.
+Because the nature of this content requires a more direct relationship with fewer people, the associated costs tend to be higher.
 In the examples below, you'll see how this step can be modeled according to whatever your grander creative and business goals may be.

 Successful examples of the creator content marketing funnel